0llirocks/cvss-suite/README.md

 # Selected options
 cvss.base.access_vector.selected_choice[:name]          # Adjacent Network
 cvss.temporal.remediation_level.selected_choice[:name]  # Temporary Fix

+# Exceptions

+CvssSuite.new('random_string')  # will throw a RuntimeError: Vector is not valid!
+CvssSuite.new()                 # will throw a ArgumentError

+cvss = CvssSuite.new('AV:N/AC:P/C:P/AV:U/RL:OF/RC:C')   # invalid vector, authentication is missing

+version = cvss.version  # 2

+cvss.base_score         # will throw a RuntimeError: Vector is not valid!
 ```

 ## Notable Features

-TODO reihenfolge bleibt immer gleich
+Properties (Access Vector, Remediation Level, etc) do have a position attribute, with this they can be ordered the same way they appear in the vector.

 ## Known Issues

 Currently it is not possible to leave a attribute blank instead of ND/X. If you don't have a value for a attribute, please use ND/X instead.

-Because the documentation isn't clear on how to calculate the score if Scope (CVSS 3.0) is not defined, Scope has to have a valid value (S/U).
+Because the documentation isn't clear on how to calculate the score if Modified Scope (CVSS 3.0 Environmental) is not defined, Modified Scope has to have a valid value (S/U).

 ## Development